Trail-Blaze/Otto/README.md

 ![image](https://user-images.githubusercontent.com/34188635/168923276-823498bc-fb83-4d96-8890-27da367b91c3.png)

 ## The NO Spyware, NO Adware, NO Nonsense Launcher
+> This is a Fortnite Launcher built using Electron

 Otto is a custom launcher for Fortnite.
 It does exactly as advertised and does exactly what it was intended to do.
 There is **ZERO spyware, ZERO Ads, and ZERO malware/cryptojacking software** embedded in this application when compared to other alternatives such as [Neonite](https://github.com/NeoniteDev) or StormFN.